🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Finger Pulls: Minimalist and great in narrow walkways.

-• Lipped Shelves: Keep items from launching while driving.
+• Lipped Shelves: Keep items from sliding off while driving.

 14. Corral The Chaos With Hidden Systems